xendan/pipelineapmexample/README.md

         TimeUnit.SECONDS.sleep(3);
  }
 ```
-To wrap this logic with APM Transactions method  `PipelineProcessor.processMessage` is used
+`PipelineProcessor.processMessage` is used to wrap this logic with APM Transactions

 ```java
 private String processMessage(String message) throws InterruptedException {